KavinilaLoganathan-2507/Flutter_Learning-/README.md

  * initState(): Called exactly **once when the widget is born**.
 This is where you initialize variables, start animations, or open network connections.
  * build(): Called often.
 It runs after initState and **every single time setState() is called**.
  * dispose(): Called exactly once when the** widget is destroyed **(e.g., the user navigates away).
 This is crucial for **cleaning up memory**.

+## 2. Keys
+ * Keys are how the Element Tree identifies specific widgets when they move around.
+    * 2 keys:
+       * 1. Local Key(4) :
+          * ValueKey<T>: **Identifies a widget using a simple value** like a string or integer
+          * ObjectKey: **Identifies a widget using a complex data object**.
+It checks if the object's fields match another object's fields to determine if they are identical.
+          * UniqueKey: Guarantees that the key is ** unique every single time it is evaluated **.** It forces a widget to reset its state upon every rebuild completely
+          * PageStorageKey: A specialized local key used to save scroll positions or tab states when a widget leaves the screen and returns later.
+      * 2. Global key(3) :
+           * GlobalKey<T>: The standard global key used to **maintain state across different screen hierarchies** or to call methods directly on a child widget's state via globalKey.currentState.
+           * LabeledGlobalKey: A debugging variant of a global key that allows you to attach a **human-readable text label** to make it easier to trace in your developer console.
+           * GlobalObjectKey: A specialized global key linked to a specific underlying data object, ensuring its global **uniqueness** matches that object instance.
+     ###  "gotcha" keyword:
+    * In Dart and Flutter, the this keyword is an implicit reference **pointing directly to the current instance**  of the class you are currently working inside
+   # Part 4 : State Management